-OK, what’s an index?
+What’s an index?

-The Wilshire 5000 is broader, designed to measure the performance of all stocks actively traded in the U.S. And then there’s the Russell 2000, which measures the ups and downs of small-cap companies.
+The Wilshire 5000 is broader, and is designed to measure the performance of all stocks actively traded in the U.S. And then there’s the Russell 2000, which measures the ups and downs of small-cap companies.

 There are indexes for every sector of the market throughout the world — hundreds of them.